jfuruness/brute_force_quizzes/README.md

 ```

 ## Developer notes:
-* Christina wanted this to get feedback for every answer to study.
+* My gf wanted this to get feedback for every answer to study.
 It should be ***VERY*** easy to modify this program to only take each quiz enough times to get it correct.
 * Also, you can prob skip all quizzes you have already taken in the for loop very easily
 * I'm not going to make these changes because of time constraints on my end.
 Enjoy!